baselime/docs/sending-data/kubernetes.md

 DaemonSet provided above creates an instance of FluentD pod on each node in your cluster.
 The FluentD pod reads the logs from the `/var/log/containers/*.log` and `/var/log/pods/*.log` directories and sends them to Baselime over HTTPS.

+You can find example implementation in our [GitHub repository](https://github.com/baselime/examples/tree/main/kubernetes-logs)